- Class: Reptilia (Reptiles)

 HABITAT AND DIET

 Cool dens.
 Given the sizzling hot climate where it lives—where days can reach 120 degrees Fahrenheit (49 degrees Celsius)—this tortoise digs dens up to 10 feet (3 meters) deep to recline in during the heat of the day.
 These underground havens are significantly cooler than the air above ground, dipping into the 70s (20s Celsius).
-These dens are often the only respite for other animals as well, so they reuse abandoned tortoise burrows.
+These dens are often the only respite for other wildlife as well, so they reuse abandoned tortoise burrows.

 This tortoise can go weeks without food or water, and when they find a water source it can drink up to 15 percent of its body weight!